We are searching for

 Ask the Seller For a Copy

-The easiest way to check for a car lien is to simply ask the seller for a copy.
+The easiest way to check for a vehicle lien is to simply ask the seller for a copy.
 Unless you are dealing with someone attempting to scam you, the seller will likely just give you the copy without much trouble.

 Check Your State's DMV

-You can check for an active lien by going into your local DMV or visiting their website.
+You can check for an active car lien by going into your local DMV or visiting their website.
 There will often be a way to find lien documents through their services, though you may need a vehicle identification number or VIN.
-If you need to find a VIN, you can enter the license plate in GoodCar's VIN lookup tool.
+If you need to find a VIN, you can enter the license plate in GoodCar's VIN check tool.

 Find the Vehicle Title